 13) Make sure your themes are compatible with your site usage

 There are so.
 Many.
 Themes.
-It’s overwhelming, even for us, sometimes.
+It’s overwhelming, even for us.
 Your theme is dependent on your site’s primary role.
 Are you selling a software product?
 You’ll need space for short, not-too-technical blurbs and some cool graphics.
 Are you an art gallery?
 Then you probably want something more minimal and visually-oriented.
 One thing’s for sure: don’t choose something too feature-rich, which can appear cluttered and hinder performance.